Darxo/Hardened/README.md

 - **Fruits of Labor** is reworked.
 It now grants 5% more Hitpoints, Stamina, Resolve and Initiative
 - **Ghostlike** has been completely reworked.
 It no longer has any requirements.
 It now grants 50% of your Resolve as extra Melee Defense during your turn.
 When you start or resume your turn not adjacent to enemies, gain +15% Armor Penetration and 15% more damage against adjacent targets until you wait or end your turn
 - **Hammer Mastery** now makes skills cost 20% less Fatigue (down from 25%).
 It no longer grants **Pummel** or increases the Armor Damage dealt by **Crush Armor** and **Demolish Armor**.
 Now 50% of the Armor Damage you deal to one body part is also dealt to the other body part
 - **Hybridization** is completely reworked.
 It is now called **Toolbox** and requires a Throwing Weapon.
 It grants +1 Bag Slot if you dont have **Weapon Master**.
-It now causes piercing type hits to the body to inclict **Arrow to the Knee** for 1 turn, cutting type attacks to inflict **Overwhelmed**, blunt type headshots to inflict stagger for 1 turn and any hit with them to stun a staggered opponent and throwing spears to deal 100% more damage to shields
+It now causes piercing type hits to the body to apply **Arrow to the Knee** for 1 turn, cutting type attacks to apply **Overwhelmed**, blunt type headshots to apply stagger for 1 turn and any hit with them to stun a staggered opponent and throwing spears to deal 100% more damage to shields
 - **Inspiring Presence** no longer requires a banner.
 Have 10% less Resolve.
 At the start of each round it grants adjacent allies of your faction +3 Action Points for this turn, if they are adjacent to an enemy and have less Resolve than you.
 The same target can't be inspired multiple times per turn
 - **Iron Sights** is completely reworked.
 It now grants +1% chance to hit the head with Crossbows and Firearms for every 3 Initiative you have
 - **King of all Weapons** is now called **Spear Flurry** and is completely reworked.
 It now prevents spear attacks from building up any fatigue